varunkarangula/starter-tasks/README.md

 ## Task 0
 ### Create a GitHub and LinkedIn Account

--  Why make a GitHub Account : GitHub is a website for developers and programmers to work on code collaboratively.
-It's like another social media app for coders who can help others with their code and contribute to large projects and codebases.
-Most companies check your GitHub account to see your background knowledge in code and your contribution to various code projects.

--  Click this [link](https://www.wikihow.com/Create-an-Account-on-GitHub) and follow the steps to create a Github Account

--  'Fork' this repo into your own private repo and update your work for each of the following tasks.
--  Use one subdirectory per task and include a README outlining your work.
--  Note : Don't make any pull requests to the master yet !
+Why make a GitHub and LinkedIn Account?

+**GitHub:**
+- Version control for code.
+- Portfolio to display coding skills.
+- Collaboration on projects.
+- Open-source contributions.

 *Look into using Git purely from your terminal, it's pretty eye-opening for most beginners to open source*

+**LinkedIn:**
+- Professional networking.
+- Online resume for employers.
+- Job search and opportunities.
+- Industry insights and news.
+- Skill endorsements and recommendations.

 ## Task 1
 ### Set up a Code Editor (VSCode Preferred)